ikejiri-makoto/continue-databricks-claude-3-7-sonnet/core/llm/utils/README.md

     - Never directly access properties on unknown error types
     - Use type guards to narrow error types when needed
     - Leverage `isConnectionError` and similar utilities for error classification

+14. **Type Guard Functions for Safe Property Access**:
+    - Use type guard functions to safely check object properties and narrow types
+    - Create specialized type guards for different data structures
+    - Use TypeScript's "is" type predicate for effective type narrowing
+    - Combine type guards with proper conditionals for complex type narrowing
+    - Ensure proper error handling when type guards fail

 By following these guidelines, we can maintain high code quality with clear module boundaries while minimizing code duplication across the codebase.